-This post is on everything you need to know before visiting Tayrona National Park Colombia is a beautiful spot that sits near the village of Santa Marta.
+This guide is everything you need to know before visiting Tayrona National Park Colombia is a beautiful spot that sits near the village of Santa Marta.
 I will touch on my trip and give some tips & advice that best helped me experience Tayrona Park!

 And honestly, I wouldn’t have it any other way.

 Despite an incredibly rushed day at Tayrona Park, I quickly realized why it was one of the most visited places in Colombia.
 The rich biodiversity, varied scenery, contrasting climates, and incredible landscape are some of the many reasons that this became one of my favorite destinations in the country.

 How to Get to Tayrona National Park, Colombia?

 Santa Marta, Colombia

 From Santa Marta, Colombia a roundtrip bus ticket is COP 8000 (as of Aug 2018).
 The hour-long ride leaves every 15 minutes from Calle 11 con Carerra 11, taking passengers straight to the park entrance.